Accident At Work Solicitors — Scotland

 How Much Compensation?

-For example, the compensation award for hand fractures would be much lower than it would be for a serious brain injury.
+For example, the compensation award for a minor hand fracture would be much lower than it would be for a serious brain injury claim or a spinal cord injury.

 - Medical expenses: Covers private rehabilitation, hospital treatment and ongoing therapy.